hyperspy/hyperspy/doc/user_guide/eds.rst

    Iron map as computed and displayed by ``get_lines_intensity``

-The X-ray lines defined in `metadata.Sample.Xray_lines` are used by default.
+The X-ray lines defined in ``metadata.Sample.Xray_lines`` are used by default.
-The EDS maps can be plotted using :py:func:`~.drawing.utils.plot_images`, see :ref:`plotting several images<plot.images>` for more information in setting plotting parameters.
+The EDS maps can be plotted using :py:func:`~.drawing.utils.plot_images`, see :ref:`plotting several images<plot.images>` for more information on setting plotting parameters.

 .. code-block:: python